bella-jy/mmEMP/README.md

   ```
   python main.py eval
   ```
+  The obtained dense point clouds will be saved in the `mmEMP/result` path.
 ### 4. Point cloud refinement
 * Place dense point clouds, vinsout, and infra1out into the `radar_pose/preprocess` folder and perform data preprocess
   ```